-This photo was taken in the Autumn while a bunch of photographers and myself were on the road from Hotel Hali to Höfn.
-There is a long stretch of road that offers uninterrupted view of Mount Hofell.
-We managed to find a safe place to stop, so we crossed the road to get closer to the reflective surface of the local marshlands.
-Rather than capture the full splendour of the scene with my 24mm rime, I decided to use my 50mm prime instead.
-This was because I liked the straightforwardness of 50mm with it’s lack of distortion or compression that you would get from other focal lengths.
-So this is a stitch panorama photo.
-I took 3 vertical frames at 50mm and manually blended them in photo shop.
-I will always prefer to manually blend when there are objects that could be considered a ‘foreground’.
+Rather than photograph the landscape with my 24mm rime, I decided to use my 50mm prime to capture the full splendour instead.
+This is because I like the straightforwardness of 50mm with it’s lack of distortion or compression that you would get from other focal lengths.
+So I decided to take a stitch panorama photo.
+I took 3 vertical frames at 50mm and manually blended them in photoshop.
+I will always prefer to manually blend a landscape photograph when there are objects that could be considered a ‘foreground’.
 Unless one is using a nodal ninja, or some other contraption to prevent parallax, manual blending is the way to go if your panorama includes a foreground object.
-In this case, it was just a few sticks and grass interrupting the reflection, but he fine details in the farm below the mountain really deserved some manual work.
+In this case, it was just a few sticks and grass interrupting the reflection, but the fine details in the farm below the mountain really deserved some manual work.

 This is at the Fjaðrargljufur river canyon in South East Iceland.
 The unassuming river winds like a snake between the rocks.

 We had driven to Jökulsarlon very early and could see that a good sunrise was developing, but there was very little ice on the beach.

 This is a favourite place of mine to sit and wait.
 This was on a photo tour around Iceland last week to Dettifoss.